 If all of the above sounds a bit overwhelming, don't worry, I'm here to help you.

-I have three different ways that I can support you and your child to go through the process I've outlined above.
+I have two different ways that I can support you and your child to go through the process I've outlined above.

 Lucy on twitter: @LucyCParsons